D1rk123/CTReconstruction/README.md

 ## Reconstruction by Matrix Inversion
 The process of calculating the projections from a given image can be modelled as a linear process: A**x** = **y**, where **x** is a vector representing the image and **y** is a vector representing the sinogram.
 In a typical reconstruction setting **y** is measured and A can be derived from the setup, so **x** can be calculated by solving the equation for **x** in the least squares sense.
 Imaging problems are often very unstable, which is means that a small error in **y** or A can cause a large error in the solution for **x**.
 Any approach that changes the problem to make it less unstable is called a regularization.
 The way I calculated forward matrix A is slightly different from the way I calculated the sinogram, so some regularization is required to make sure this small mismatch doesn't cause a big error in the solution **x**.

-### Least Sqaures Solution Using the Singular Value Decomposition (SVD)
+### Least Squares Solution Using the Singular Value Decomposition (SVD)
 A very general approach to regularization is to use the singular value decomposition (SVD) of matrix A. In simplified terms the SVD determines in which directions a small change in **x** can cause a big change in **y** and vice versa.
 Small singular values correspond to directions where a small change in **y** can cause a large change in **x**.
 By removing all singular values below a threshold from the SVD you can create a new matrix A' that is more stable.
 That matrix is never fully constructed in practice because the SVD is also a useful form for solving the least squares problem.
 The numpy function numpy.linalg.lstsq does both the thresholding and the inversion.
 In my example it is configured to discard all singular values that are smaller than 0.075 times the largest singular value.

 ![Matrix inversion reconstruction](https://raw.githubusercontent.com/D1rk123/CTReconstruction/master/GithubImages/LeastSquares.png)

-### Least Sqaures Solution with Total Variation Regularization
+### Least Squares Solution with Total Variation Regularization

 ![Matrix inversion reconstruction](https://raw.githubusercontent.com/D1rk123/CTReconstruction/master/GithubImages/CVX_TV.png)